 With fears about the future, some Syrian women find comfort in beauty parlors

-In Syria's capital, Damascus, there are hole-in-the-wall beauty parlors on nearly every street, places for women to chat while getting blowouts and manicures.
-And when NPR's Diaa Hadid visited a few, she found a clientele trying to put on a brave face about life under Syria's new conservative Muslim rulers.
-While the Assad government has fallen, it's still not clear how much freedom there will be under the new regime.
+In Syria's capital, Damascus, there are hole-in-the-wall beauty parlors on nearly every street, places where women meet and gossip.
+When NPR's Diaa Hadid visited a few, she found a clientele trying to put on a brave face about life under Syria's new conservative Muslim rulers.
+While the Assad government has fallen, it is still not clear how much freedom there will be under the new regime.
 For that reason, some of the people who spoke to us in this report asked that we use only their first names.

 (SOUNDBITE OF MUSIC)